urgdog/urg.systems/thonks/crashcart.md

 ## 2. What You Need:
   - **USB UVC capture card** ($15-$25)
     - Make sure it supports 1080p@30fps.
 I use [this one](https://a.co/d/aPj0fhj).
-    When that link dies, search for: `"USB 3.0 Video Capture Card 1080P HDMI UVC"`
+    When that link dies, search: `"USB 3.0 Video Capture Card 1080P HDMI UVC"`
   - **Rii Mini Keyboard**
-    - [Link](https://a.co/d/brLzEnv) - classic, rechargeable, decent range, works with everything.
-Or any keyboard/mouse.
-Rii's are great though.
+    - [Link](https://a.co/d/brLzEnv) - Rechargeable, works with everything.
+Or use any USB keyboard/mouse if you hate fun.
   - **HDMI cable**
     - Just enough to get to your laptop from a top-of-rack server.
 A few meters.

   - **Optional:** [VGA to HDMI adapter](https://a.co/d/7Ac4gSm)
-    - For when you're dealing with VGA equipment.
-When that link breaks, look for ones that include **USB power**.
-This usually indicates it's an **active VGA -> HDMI** converter (not HDMI -> VGA).
-    Direction matters, and passive adapters won't work for VGA-to-HDMI.
+    - For VGA equipment.
+Pick one with USB power.
+That means it's active, which you need.
+Direction matters.
+Passive adapters won't work.

   - **Mandatory:** Velcro straps
-    - You already have these.
-So coil this little adapter bundle up nice.
+    - If you don’t own these already, I don’t know what to tell you.
+Actually, I do.

 ## 3. How It Works